Effects of Near-Field Hydrodynamic Interactions on Bacterial Dynamics Near a Solid Surface: Simulation Model

 \section{Simulation Model}

-A singly flagellated bacterium is modeled as a single left-handed helical flagellum attached to a spherical cell body.
+A single flagellated bacterium is modeled as a single left-handed helical flagellum attached to a spherical cell body, which is used as a simplified model for \emph{E. coli}~\cite{Lauga2006,Li2008,Sipos2015,Petroff2015}.
 The closest distance between the cell body and the no-slip solid surface is $h$, as shown in Fig.~\ref{fig:fig1}.
 The surface is located on the $xy$-plane, and the connection point between the cell body and the flagellar axis is denoted as $\mathbf{r}_{0}$.
 The helical flagellum is modeled as a rigid helix with filament radius $a$, helix radius $R$, pitch $\lambda$, pitch angle $\theta$, axial length $L$, and contour length $\Lambda=L/\cos\theta$, where $\tan\theta=2\pi R/\lambda$.
-The centerline positions of the left-handed helical flagellum are given by:
+The centerline positions of the left-handed helical flagellum are given by~\cite{Rodenborn2013,Esparza2021,Liu2025B}: